ua-datalab/QNLP/Project-Plan.md

   		- Actually understanding the results

 ## Oct 18th 2024
-### Mithun doing self hackathon
+- **Mithun's self hackathon **
 - in mithun_dev branch
 - Our code (v7_merging_best_of_both_v6_andv4) is still stuck at the dimension mismatch between model.weights, and the parameters he is passing
 - so today to find the expected value, i thought i will debug  khatri's original code. (it is now kept in archive/original_code_by_khatri_oov_mrpc_paraphrase_task.py'.-
-	- #### update: got it to work past initial .fit() of model1 and even started training of DNN model.
+	- **update**: got it to work past initial .fit() of model1 and even started training of DNN model.
 This is the first time in 3 years...phew..hai esperanza...either his code, or our code one of them will cross till the finish line soon. note that this is using the datasets `"data/mrpc_train_small.txt` and `"data/mrpc_dev_small.txt"`.
 That after bobcat parser throwing things out has just 1 and 1 in training and test. meanwhile if we use `"data/mrpc_train.txt"` `"data/mrpc_dev.txt"`- getting broadcast error. weird.
  	- update: both `*_small` will give good positive count for train and dev if we use `MAXLEN = 20`.
   	- update: still getting the input mismatch in loss
     	- update: oh that's because we are using BCELoss from torch. switching back to his custom loss
 		- update: getting the old error of `loss = lambda y_hat, y: -np.sum(y * np.log(y_hat)) / len(y)  # binary cross-entropy loss ValueError: operands could not be broadcast together with shapes (30,2) (30,2,2) ` note that the 30 here is batch size. so somewhere the dimension between gold y and preds y_hat are getting mismatched..update: this is the issue with how khatri is writing the loss funciton.
 Just use bce from torch instead.
   	  - update: that fixed the issue. i.e using our own accuracy instead of what khatri defined.
-Now getting another error
+Now getting another error -
-  	  - `File "/Users/mithun/miniconda3/envs/qnlp/lib/python3.12/site-packages/torch/nn/modules/loss.py", line 731, in forward
+  	    ``` File "/Users/mithun/miniconda3/envs/qnlp/lib/python3.12/site-packages/torch/nn/modules/loss.py", line 731, in forward
     		return F.binary_cross_entropy_with_logits(input, target,
            	^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   		File "/Users/mithun/miniconda3/envs/qnlp/lib/python3.12/site-packages/torch/nn/functional.py", line 3223, in 			binary_cross_entropy_with_logits
     		if not (target.size() == input.size()):
             	^^^^^^^^^^^^^
 		TypeError: 'int' object is not callable`
+  	    ```
-Note that all this was fixed in our v7 code, just that we neve documented it.
+	- Note that all this was fixed in our v7 code, just that we neve documented it.

-  	  -
   	  - i think its time to read the LAMBEQ documentation again.
 Had last read it in 2022, when my knowledge/consciousness was much much less.
 So I think its time to read it all paperback to paperback again.
 - lots of good findings
 	- his train_vocab is written as `'meanwhile__s'`
 	- he is literally taking the idx value of the fasttext embedding in this code. weird 	`initial_param_vector.append(train_vocab_embeddings[wrd][int(idx)])` i.e initial_param_vectoris just a list of floats
 	- qnlp_model.weights is also a list of numbers...WTF
 	- `[0.5488135039273248, 0.7151893663724195, ..]`
 	- Also len(qnlp_model.weights) =48=len(initial_param_vector)
 	- so why is our qnlp_model giving a list of tuples instead?
 	- 48 is the total number of symbols, which i think in our case is 408 or 463
 	- its easy if we know what the qnlp_model does when it does .fit().
 But that is bottom up reading, which is at 95%
 	- meanwhile we are approaching it brute force/top down/nasty analytical skills only based coding.
 	- next find if qnlp_model using pytorch is different in weights than when using numpy model
 		- answer: at initialization both are empty lists
  		- getting error with numpy model when used with pytorch trainer. its expecting same trainer/compatible trainer like quantum trainer
   		- why not use numpy model and quantum trainer in our class, and some cross .fit()- we just want to see if the weights is any different. answer: yes that fixed the shape[2] error.
 But now getting assert circuit error. update.
 Shape[2] error almost always means the weights of the qnlp.model is expecting a tuple of 2 and you are giving it just 1. or vice versa
-  	- 	update getting the below error in first trainer.fit() ` line 140, in get_diagram_output assert isinstance(d, Circuit)
+  	- update getting the below error in first trainer.fit()
+  	- ``` line 140, in get_diagram_output assert isinstance(d, Circuit)
+		AssertionError
+  	  ```
-AssertionError`. i.e something in the train_dataset is not a good circuit.. if nothing else this we can do dataset by dataset comparison and find out. what is different between khatri code and our code.
+	- i.e something in the train_dataset is not a good circuit..
+if nothing else this we can do dataset by dataset comparison and find out. what is different between khatri code and our code.
-   -

 - todo:
 	-  debug both code line by line and find if everything matches, including the idx, _s and even the size of weights and params
-- 	- 	his max param length is 2+1 =3 because there were values like `Thursday__s_2')`.
+		- his max param length is 2+1 =3 because there were values like `Thursday__s_2')`.
 Note that i am even using spider reader. so why is our spider reader not producing _2. i.e parsing different words to same time
-   - 	his wrd= 'Friday__s' while ours is `Friday`
+		- his wrd= `Friday__s` while ours is `Friday`

 ## October 16th 2024
 ### HACKATHON